Dental Grants in Arizona

 Quick Help Summary

 Bottom Line: Arizona seniors face significant dental access challenges, but multiple programs provide emergency and routine care.
-Success requires understanding how the $1,000 AHCCCS emergency cap works on your enrollment anniversary, applying to programs strategically, and knowing your options when primary programs have wait lists.
+Success requires understanding how the $1,000 AHCCCS emergency cap works, applying to programs strategically, and knowing your options when primary programs have wait lists.

 What You Need to Know Right Now:

-- AHCCCS Emergency Dental: Up to $1,000 per contract year (starts on your enrollment anniversary, not calendar year) for adults 21+ with severe pain or infection
+AHCCCS Emergency Dental: Up to $1,000 per contract year (resets October 1st, not on your enrollment anniversary) for adults 21+ with severe pain or infection.

 DENTAL EMERGENCY HELP – GET CARE TODAY